kelseyfrewin/kelseyfrewin.github.io/_projects/1_project.md

 Around their first birthday, children begin saying their first words.
 For many, these are nouns, such as names for caregivers (e.g., _mama_) or familiar objects (e.g., _ball_) that feature prominently in their daily lives.
 However, long before they begin speaking, infants already understand many of their earliest words.
 Research suggests that infants know the meanings of many common nouns by 6 to 9 months of age, months before they produce their first words or their parents recognise how much they understand.
 For example, looking-time studies by Bergelson and Swingley (2012) and electrophysiological work by Parise and Csibra (2012) demonstrate that infants already possess knowledge of word meanings during the first year of life.
 Despite this early knowledge, children's vocabularies remain dominated by nouns for some time, even though caregivers frequently use many other types of words, including verbs.

-Verbs – such as “_run_”, “_eat_”, and “_open_” – are essential for communication because they allow children to talk about actions, make requests, and eventually build sentences.
+Verbs – such as _“run”_, _“eat”_, and _“open”_ – are essential for communication because they allow children to talk about actions, make requests, and eventually build sentences.
 Yet learning verbs is often more difficult than learning nouns.
 Unlike objects, actions are fleeting and constantly changing.
 To learn what a verb means, a child must focus on the relevant action at just the right moment, making it more difficult to identify what the word refers to.
 This may help explain why verbs typically appear later than nouns in children's spoken vocabularies.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">